NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of motion transfer is documented in the video below.

-As you can see in the video, the Birch mattress has a pretty moderate level of motion transfer.
+As you can see in the video, the Birch mattress has a very low level of motion transfer.

 Max.
 Acceleration